MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

 # Package a custom component

-This topic demonstrates how to import custom components into Common Data Service.
-After developing the custom components using the PowerApps CLI, the next step is to import those components, so that you can see the components in runtime.
+This topic demonstrates how to import code components into Common Data Service.
+After developing the code components using the PowerApps CLI, the next step is to import those components, so that you can see the components in runtime.

 Follow the steps below to create and import a solution file: